clinical-meteor/cookbook/cookbook/filestructure.md

 **Where should I put my files?**

 The first thing you need to know in structuring your apps is that the Meteor bundler has some directories that it is hardcoded to look for.
-At a very basic level, the following directories are sort of baked into Meteor bundler, and is where you should begin with structuring larger applications.
+At a very basic level, the following directories are sort of baked into the Meteor bundler, and is where you should begin with structuring larger applications.

 ```sh
 client/                                  # client application code